RJAIN-27/SlackBot-CSC510/Design.md

 The architecture consists of three major components:-
 1. Mattermost bot as a client for interacting with the user.
 2. Server which processes the client request by calling appropriate Python APIs’.
-3. A database required for storing commonly asked questions and their corresponding answers and a database required to store information regarding the description for Machine Learning APIs in Python
+3. A database required to store information regarding the description for Machine Learning APIs in Python

 Within these 3 main components the function of the sub components are as follows: